-In Spain there’s a rather quirky little verb “trasnochar”, which loosely translates to ‘party through the night’.
+In Spain, there’s a rather quirky little verb, “trasnochar,” which loosely translates to ‘party through the night.’
 This gives you a good indication of Spain’s all-in attitude to nightlife.
-Drinking with your friends on a sunny terrace, or a charismatic lively bar, is inherent to Spanish culture and naturally Spain’s capital city is the best place to dive headfirst – or any other body part first – in.
-No more so than in Madrid’s gay neighborhood of Chueca, where you are never at a loss to find a place to have a drink with a myriad of different gay bars to choose between all through the week – especially on the weekend.
+Drinking with your friends on a sunny terrace or in a charismatic, lively bar is inherent to Spanish culture, and naturally, Spain’s capital city is the best place to dive headfirst—or any other body part first—into it.
+Nowhere is this truer than in Madrid’s gay neighborhood of Chueca, where you are never at a loss to find a place to have a drink, with a myriad of different gay bars to choose from all through the week—especially on the weekend.

-Each bar has its own distinct character, so here are ten of the crème-de-la-crop to visit on any alcohol fuelled visit to Chueca – either as the main event, part of a bar crawl or a precursor to a wild night doomed to conclude with a drunken 7am club exit.
+Each bar has its own distinct character, so here are ten of the crème de la crème to visit on any alcohol-fueled trip to Chueca—whether as the main event, part of a bar crawl, or a precursor to a wild night destined to conclude with a drunken 7 a.m. club exit.

 Image credit: El 12